-- i. developments demonstrate how they will retain and enhance the key components of the rural landscape character in the parish (making particular reference to the Landscape Character Assessment and Brize Norton Design Code) where they impact the openness of views and resulting inter-visibility within the parish, the characteristic pattern of hedgerows, and limited tree cover arranged along linear or rectilinear arrangements. - ii. where existing views encompass character as identified in appendix 09 (including existing views within the village, as well as to and from the village and of the wider parish), layout designs should show how these have been integrated and, where not possible, what mitigation can be delivered. - iii. man-made and natural boundaries and features, including field boundaries and spaces enclosed by drystone walls, fences, hedgerows, ditches, historic tracks and paths, buildings and structures representative of the agricultural past and topographic features are considered fully in terms of minimising their loss and alteration, where these would impact adversely on character and setting. - iv. natural assets such as ponds, streams, woodland and individual Veteran and Ancient trees are protected and enhanced in line with the West Oxfordshire Local Plan and have regard to the Brize Norton Design Code; and - v. light pollution from new development is minimised in line with the Brize Norton Design Code (especially to the east and north of the village) and planning applications may also be subject to specific restrictions being imposed to protect sensitive areas and avoid adversely impacting the character of the settlement.
+- i.
+The retention, and where practicable, the enhancement of the key components of the rural landscape character in the parish (referring to the Landscape Character Assessment and Brize Norton Design Code) including the openness of the landscape and its characteristic pattern of hedgerows. - ii.
+Wherever practicable, the retention of man-made and natural boundaries and features, including field boundaries and spaces enclosed by drystone walls, fences, hedgerows, ditches, historic tracks and paths, buildings, and structures representative of the agricultural past of the parish, and their incorporation into development proposals. - iii.
+The protection of natural assets such as ponds, streams, woodland and individual Veteran and Ancient trees in line with the West Oxfordshire Local Plan and having regard to the Brize Norton Design Code; and - iv.
+Light pollution is minimised in accordance with the Brize Norton Design Code.